 Our understanding of the term 'consequence' is that it is a result or effect of an action undertaken by an individual.
 We believe that consequences should be logical and linked to the action.
 They should be reasonable and proportionate.
-Therefore the consequence will be determined and the restorative conversation will then take place with those involved.

 We employ a stepped system of consequences, outlined below.